elainedb/flutter_claude/FIREBASE_SETUP.md

 - **Never commit** `google-services.json` or `GoogleService-Info.plist` to version control
 - **Never commit** `lib/config/auth_config.dart` to version control
-- These files contain sensitive API keys and configuration data
+- Firebase config files contain sensitive API keys and configuration data
-- Each developer needs their own copy of these files
+- Each developer needs their own copy of these configuration files
 - Use different Firebase projects for development, staging, and production

 ## Troubleshooting